fourTheorem/slic-starter/README.md

 ### Messaging

 A major goal of SLIC Starter is to provide a realistic, working examples for event-driven messaging, including a scalable and real-time message bus.

-Following the KISS principle, SLIC Starter only requires the simplest messaging possible, so we use CloudWatch Events as inspired by [this article](https://aws.amazon.com/blogs/aws/building-serverless-pipelines-with-amazon-cloudwatch-events/).
+Following the KISS principle, SLIC Starter only requires the simplest messaging possible _for now_, so we use CloudWatch Events as inspired by [this article](https://aws.amazon.com/blogs/aws/building-serverless-pipelines-with-amazon-cloudwatch-events/).

 ### Front End

 SLIC Starter has a front-end web application.
-It uses React, Redux and [http://material-ui.com/](Material UI).
+It uses React, Redux and [Material UI](http://material-ui.com/).
 Out of the box, the front end is configured, built, packaged and deployed to S3 and CloudFront with a domain and HTTPS certificate.

 1. API calls and authentication are managed with AWS Amplify
 1. The build process automatically looks up the Cognito parameters so you don't have to